0xflair/examples/react/custom-nft-minting-sales/README.md

-# Example: Airdrop rewards to your NFT community
+# Example: Custom NFT Minting Sales Page using React

-This example React app uses Flair token streams to render a claiming widget for holders of your NFT collection to claim some ERC20 rewards over a specific period of time.
+This example React app renders a minting pre-sale/public-sale widget for an NFT collection.

 ##### Dependencies